 The Spark is an amazing device.
 The fact that a drone of this size can be this agile, stable, and so incredibly feature packed is remarkable.
 It weighs in at just 300 grams, but feels incredibly solid in hand.
 Every part of the drone, from battery, to rotors, to the controller, exudes quality.
 Comparing it to any of the litany of imported hobby level drones on the market, it stands head and shoulders above the crowd.
 Although it may look like one, this is not a toy, it's a serious drone.

-Rant over, let's talk about that $150 'optional controller'.
+Rant over, let's talk about that $150 'optional controller.'
 The controller is made out of high quality plastics and feels very solid in hand.
 The antennas and phone holder both fold into the body of the controller making it compact and travel friendly.
 The control sticks are metal and have great tactile feel and grip thanks to some raised wedge shaped nubs.
-The device has no screen, unlike the one that comes with the Mavic, so you'll need to wireless pair it with your phone to adjust most of the setting and to see in-flight data and video.
+The device has no screen, unlike the one that comes with the Mavic, so you'll need to wirelessly pair it with your phone to adjust most of the settings and to see in-flight data and video.

 The downward facing sensor still works though, and it should help you avoid crashing into the ground.
 The dramatic changes in pitch and angle are also too much for the gimbal to keep up with, so video quality in Sport mode is not great unless you are flying perfectly straight.
 That's ok, you probably will be too distracted by the fun you are having doing high speed fly overs to remember to take many video anyways.
 Just be sure you have plenty of room to maneuver when you engage sport mode, because this little guy can scoot.